-Before we tell you where you need to add in the keywords, we have to make a point about readability.
+Before we tell you where you need to add the keywords, we have to make a point about readability.

 Let’s take the keyword we’ve been using, “cat toys remote control.”

-First of all, you don’t have to write the keyword exactly like that in your blog post.
+First, you don’t have to write the keyword exactly like that in your blog post.
 It sounds a bit awkward and wrong as is.

 You can instead say “remote control cat toys.”